yochaigal/cairn/wip/vald/forest-exile.md

 - 3d6 gold pieces
 - Three days' rations
 - Torch (3 lights)
-- Woodland garb, providing camouflage in forested areas
+- Woodland garb
-- A sturdy shortbow (d6 damage) and a quiver of arrows
+- A sturdy shortbow (d6)

 ## What compelled you to leave the safety of The Wood?
 Roll 1d6: